soldair/keep-reading/README.md

 stream.on('data',function(buf){
-  console.log(buf,'is the data read from the file.') console.log(buf.offset,'is the byte offset of the bufers starting position in the file') })
+  console.log(buf,'is the data read from the file.') console.log(buf.start,'is the byte offset of the bufers starting position in the file') })

 stream.on('waiting',function(duration){